DitroniX/IBEM-IoT-Battery-Energy-Monitor/Code/README.md

   The purpose of the test code is to cycle through the various main functions of the board, as shown below, as part of board bring up testing.

+  PlatformIO code will automaticlaly load required libraries and configure board.
+See platformio.ini for information,

   Remember!
   - Set the BOARD to ESP32-C3 DEV MODULE (or similar).
   - You may set the BAUD rate to 921600 to speed up flashing.